WillianFuks/pyClickModels/README.md

 ## Instalation

-As this project relies on binaries compiled by Cython, currently only CPython36 for Linux is supported.
+As this project relies on binaries compiled by Cython, currently only Linux (manylinux) platform is supported.
 It can be installed with:

     pip install pyClickModels